 The Home Remedy: Treating Dry Skin With Olive Oil

 The Consensus: Treating your body the same way you’d treat a caprese salad may sound like a crazy idea, but it’s not a bad one, according to Allen.
 “The oil is very moisturizing, but it doesn’t have anything to do with olives,” he says.
 “Mineral oil works great, too, and it doesn’t have any odor.”
-That’s because oils strengthen the lipid bilayer of the skin, where nutrients like vitamins A and vitamin E promote the growth of new skin cells to prevent dryness.
+That’s because oils strengthen the lipid bilayer of the skin, where nutrients like vitamin A and vitamin E promote the growth of new skin cells to prevent dryness.

 The Proper Fix: In addition to moisturizing with oil, limiting warm showers to no longer than ten minutes, then immediately applying a moisturizer will help your skin hold onto its naturally moisturizing oils.